jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/0-roadmap.md

 ## Before 1.0

-- bug: fix variants imports for playwright issue in node by using relative paths (.js and `Only URLs with a scheme in: file, data, and node are supported by the default ESM loader.
-On Windows, absolute paths must be valid file:// URLs.
-Received protocol 'c:'` https://github.com/nodejs/node/issues/31710)
 - hoist compositions into documentation when referenced, parse for links to compositions and just create an ID that can be targeted by composition.
 May need .not-prose when hoisted
 - snapshot compositions also
 - automatically analyze component for props